 Lipogems injections are a new generation of treatment for orthopaedic conditions, including joint pain, arthritis, rotator cuff injuries and more.
-Lipogems injections are a minimally-invasive treatment that can offer an alternative to surgery, if deemed appropriate for your condition and injury.
-Lipogems are able to give support and cushioning to body tissue by using the cells in our fat that can aid repair and reconstruction of injured tissues.
+Lipogems injections are a minimally-invasive treatment that can offer an alternative to surgery if deemed appropriate for your condition and injury.
+Lipogems are able to give support and cushioning to body tissue by using the cells in our fat that can aid repair and reconstruction of injured tissue.
 The cells in our fat that can do this include stem cells, pericytes and adipocytes.

-Why are lipogems injections used?
+Why are lipogems injections administered?

 What do lipogems injections involve?

 During a lipogems procedure, a small section of fat is removed, using minimally-invasive techniques.
 This section of fat is then processed using the lipogems device which breaks down the fat, taking out the blood and other unwanted structures, leaving behind the selected reparative cells which are called the lipogems.
 The lipogems are then injected into the injury site.
 No general anaesthesia is required, just a local anaesthetic injection.
 The procedure lasts just an hour.

 The lipogems procedure is a day-case procedure with no general anaesthesia.
 Before the procedure you may be advised to avoid food and drink for a duration, as well as halting use of any medications.
 This should be discussed with your specialist.